pilotextensions/pilot-signbridge/docs/docs/index.md

 Bring secure **digital signatures** directly into your browser.
 Use your existing certificates to sign and verify files safely — no servers, no data leaks.

+## Installation

+To use **Pilot-SignBridge**, you must install **both components**:

+1. **Browser Extension**
+  [⬇️ Install from Chrome Web Store](https://chrome.google.com/webstore/detail/pilot-signbridge/pmdljejbakkiijaijbbgndoaignbllfp).
+The extension connects your browser to the native signing app.

+2. **Windows Application**
+  [⬇️ Download PilotSignBridge.msi](https://github.com/pilotextensions/pilot-signbridge/releases/download/v1.0.0/PilotSignBridge.msi).
+This companion app communicates with your local cryptographic provider (e.g., CryptoPro).
+After installation, it runs in the background and handles signing/verification requests.

+⚠️ *Both the extension **and** the Windows app must be installed — the extension alone will not work.*

 ## Get Started